 Managing Air Quality

 The whole of the built-up area of the city is an Air Quality Management Area (AQMA) and action is therefore needed to ensure that sensitive uses are protected from poor air quality.
 Sheffield’s Air Quality Action Plan (2015) specifies the actions required to improve air quality.
+Aerial emissions and poor air quality can also have a negative impact on the natural environment and biodiversity.

 Sheffield has been identified in the National Air Quality Plan as an area in exceedance for Nitrogen Dioxide (NO2) gas.
 This means that we will need to tackle vehicle emissions in order to become compliant with the European health-based limits for this air pollutant in the ‘shortest possible time’.
 Sheffield’s Clean Air Strategy (December 2017) sets out the scale of the challenge the city faces and the actions that will be taken to improve air quality.